web2solutions/dhx/docs/$dhx.dataDriver.md

 *sync()*

-	sync an one record compoonent to a table: grid implement input masks and validation
+	sync a multiple record compoonent to a table: grid implement input masks and validation
 	implement live edit on cells double click